OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 |calculate_swe_standard_deviation|Boolean logic to enable calculation of the SWE standard deviation zonal statistic (mm and in). <br><br> True: Enable. <br> False: Disable.|False|

 **The Logging Files**
-The configuraton of the [logging files](#snodastools92snodastoolslog) is slightly more complicated than the other **sections** of the configuration file.
+The configuration of the [logging files](#snodastools92snodastoolslog) is slightly more complicated than the other **sections** of the configuration file.
 The configuration of the logging files is set up with multiple **sections**, following the design provided by [the Python Software Foundation - Logging HOWTO](https://docs.python.org/2/howto/logging.html#configuring-logging).